kxk302/non-B_gfa/non_b_dna_density_README.txt

    You must pass the path to nBMST output and spacer length filter value to the script as parameters.

-6. For each species, and for chromosomes X and Y, aggregate the non-B DNA files into one .bed file, by running the following script:
+6. For each species, and each chromosome, aggregate the non-B DNA files into one .bed file, by running the following script:

    ./scripts/concat_non_b_dna_files.sh ./output/